 The South Fork of the Shoshone is a smaller version of the North Fork of the Shoshone.
 Browns, rainbows and Yellowstone cutthroat.

-Flies: Large Prince, bloody Mary, hare’s ears and North Fork specials have been go-to droppers.
+Flies: Large Prince, bloody Mary, hare’s ears and North Fork specials (black best!) have been go-to droppers or two-fly nymph rigs.
 Ho Candy and Chubby Chuck’s for dry flies.

 Return To Reports Page